roostorg/.github/CONTRIBUTING.md

 Have a thought but not sure it’s “Issue ready”?
 Throw it in a GitHub Discussion or our Discord channel!

 ## Code Review Process
 We follow the principle of two party review, which means that an author cannot “self approve” their submission.
-While we’re defining our maintainership ladder, a ROOST staff member must merge code in.
+While we’re defining our maintainership ladder, a code owner must merge code in.
 You can help by “+” or “thumbs up” other PRs that you’d like to see merged.

 ROOST is focused on building high-quality, functional infrastructure tooling.
 That means that not every feature or refactor is going to be accepted right now (even if it’s a good idea long term).
 Please be gracious if your proposal is tabled or added to the future roadmap instead of merged.